peterujah/ob-compress/README.md

 Available Response methods

+Short Hand to compress data and return as json
 ```php
 $compress->json($data);
 ```
+Short Hand to compress data and return as plain text
 ```php
 $compress->text($data);
 ```
+Short Hand to compress data and return as html document
 ```php
 $compress->html($data);
 ```
+Short Hand to compress data and return as specied content type
 ```php
 $compress->run($data, $contentType);
 ```
+Strips and minify a webpage content, start output buffer on webpage, place at the beginning of a webpage
 ```php
 $compress->start();
 ```
+Short Hand to get output buffer of a webpage and compress it then return as spacied data type
 ```php
 $compress->end($contentType);
 ```
+Rrturns compressed output from passed data, sets the status code and data type
 ```php
 $compress->with($data, $statusCode, $contentType);
 ```
+A function to strips and minify a webpage content, this can be passed to `ob_start('OBCompress::ob_strip');`
 ```php
 $compress::ob_strip($content);
 ```